 Information regarding rights as homeless children or youth

-In addition, WCSU aids in securing clothing (gym clothes, winter coats, boots) and school supplies for McKinney-Vento eligible children and youth.
+In addition, WCSU aids in securing clothing (gym clothes, winter coats, boots) and school supplies for McKinney-Vento eligible children and youth, as well as help with afterschool and summer program fees.
 Contact us using the form below if you have any questions.

 Below are just a few places to find resources and aid for families in need.
 For help navigating these resources or finding additional resources, contact us directly.